morristech/developer.sketchapp.com/_introduction/bundles.md

 #### Appcast URL

-A string specifying a URL for the online appcast url.
-This is intended to be periodically checked by a plugin manager and used to determine what plugin updates are available for the user to install when they are ready.
+A string specifying a URL to the appcast file.
+The appcast file contains information about updates to the plugin, like the versions of available updates and where the updates can be downloaded from.
+Sketch downloads this file to determine if there are plugin updates avaiable.

 #### Compatible Version